collective/collective.developermanual/source/getstarted/installation.rst

 * Operating system installations where you have administrator (root) access.
 Note that root access is not strictly necessary as long as you have required software installed beforehand on the server, but this tutorial assumes you need to install the software yourself and you are the admin.
+If you don't have the ability to install system libraries, you'll need to get your sysadmin to do it for you.
+The libraries required are in common use.

 The resulting installation is self-contained, does not touch system files,